imjoseangel/microservice-arquitecture/README.md

 ### 3.2.1.5 Python, Go, Ruby and Shell scripting

-The recomendation is to keep as much consistancy as possible and keep every tool with their code base to have clear testing processes and avoid long testing processes.
+The recommendation is to keep as much consistency as possible and keep every tool with their code base to have clear testing processes and avoid long testing processes.
 Also it is important to have a collaboration mind and maintain the community with fixes directly to the main projects (Terraform, Ansible, Dev-Sec, etc).

 * Terraform -> Go
 * Ansible -> Python